Association of National Olympic Committees

 The Association of National Olympic Committees (ANOC) is an international organization that affiliates the current 206 National Olympic Committees (NOCs) recognized by the International Olympic Committee (IOC).
-Each year it gathers all its members at the ANOC General Assembly, in which the ANOC Awards are awarded to NOCs and their athletes since 2014.
+Every two years, it gathers all its members at the ANOC General Assembly, in which the ANOC Awards are awarded to NOCs and their athletes since 2014.
 The association organises the ANOC World Beach Games, a multi-sport event held every two years.

 History

 The ANOC was established in June 1979 during the Constitutive General Assembly in San Juan, Puerto Rico.
 The organization's purpose is for the IOC to manage the general affairs for the National Olympic Committees, to give them their support, advice, cooperation, and recommendations for their development.

 Members

 Its members are affiliated to one of five continental associations:

 The organization was founded in 1979 under the presidency of Mario Vázquez Raña of Mexico.
 Since 2012, Sheikh Ahmad Al-Fahad Al-Sabah of Kuwait has served as the ANOC president.
-He self-suspended himself in November 2018 and Robin Mitchell was elected ANOC President on October 20, 2022.
+He self-suspended himself in November 2018 and Robin Mitchell was elected ANOC President during the XXVI ANOC General Assembly held in Seoul, South Korea on October 20, 2022.